 Veraolive is a gift for us from the magnificent Aegean nature.
 Veraolive Olive Oils, produced from high quality and tasty olives collected and pressed with the right methods, will take you to feel the Aegean breeze.

-Features of VERAOLIVE Olive Oils
+Features of VERAOLIVE Extra Olive Oils

 - Olive oil is actually olive juice in its simplest saying.
 Olives are one of the very few plants that directly produce oil when juiced.

-- Harvested olives are transported to the pressing facility in the same day in appropriate conditions for pressing.
+- Harvested olives are transported to the pressing facility on the same day in appropriate conditions for pressing.
 This way, olives won’t have the time to produce acid, so the acidity of the olive oil will be remarkably low.

 - Veraolive olive oils have low acidity levels.
 They are classified as 100% Extra Virgin Olive Oil less than 0.8% acidity level.